parallel-capital/parallel-capital.github.io/lead-fullstack-engineer.md

 ## Role and Responsibilities

-We’re seeking an experienced Senior Ruby on Rails Engineer to join the team to help design, architect, and build out a new product which includes a REST API for customers to place trading orders alongside a dashboard for displaying account information including balances, historical orders/trades, and deposits/withdrawals.
+We’re seeking an experienced Lead Fullstack Engineer to join the team to own a new product which includes a REST API for customers to place trading orders, a web GUI for manually placing orders, and a dashboard for displaying account information including balances, historical orders/trades, and deposits/withdrawals.

-You’ll be responsible for helping make architectural and UI decisions on the API platform and user facing dashboard alongside the implementation of functionality for those two systems.
+You're expected to be ruthlessly pragmatic and will be responsible for helping make architectural and UI decisions on the API platform and user facing dashboard alongside the implementation of functionality for those two systems.
+You'll be directly involved in stakeholder meetings so that you have the full business context so that you're empowered to make the right decisions and technical tradeoffs.

-We use Tailwind CSS as our frontend framework and do not use React or any fancy frontend Javascript frameworks with no plans to do so in the future because they’re not foreseeably needed for the business and introduce extraneous, unnecessary complexity.
+We do not use React or any fancy frontend Javascript frameworks with no plans to do so in the future because they’re not foreseeably needed for the business and introduce extraneous, unnecessary complexity.

 No prior cryptocurrency or finance knowledge is required, as we are happy to provide education and training in those areas but a strong engineering background is absolutely essential for success in this role and an interest in these fields is highly recommended.

 ## Expectations
-We deeply believe in an iterative process when building technology and as a result we expect a tight feedback loop - frequent communication, asking questions when there are any uncertainties, pointing out tradeoffs to be made, and front footing anything unexpected are all strongly encouraged and highly valued.
+We deeply believe in a lean, iterative process when building technology and as a result we expect a tight feedback loop - frequent communication, asking questions when there are any uncertainties, pointing out tradeoffs to be made, and front footing anything unexpected are all strongly encouraged and highly valued.

+We expect an ownership mentality and in exchange we provide ample compensation to reflect that.

 The ideal candidate:
 * Minimizes the usage of frontend Javascript to only the minimum required to deliver business value; we only need a few components to be realtime, it's more important to ship something maintainable quickly!